 About 300-£400 should cover food, drink, petrol and sundries.

 Yes, unless you pay a supplement.
 Even then, single rooms may not be available at some stops as the hotels we use are popular, or in some cases small, and we have to book our accommodation some time in advance.

 It varies widely (and tour-to-tour), but is always clean and the best we can find in the area for a reasonable price in a suitable setting.
 We are always in clean, comfortable hotels and guesthouses.

 Yes, but you may need a travel plug adaptor.

 How much riding experience do I need?

-We would recommend only booking a tour with us if you have a full licence (compulsory) and have at least a year’s recent riding experience.
+We would recommend only booking a tour with us if you have a licence to ride your tour bike (compulsory) and have at least a year’s recent riding experience.
 The main criterion, however, is confidence.